jsta/rep-network-deconvolution/README.md

 # Rep. Network Deconvolution [![DOI](https://img.shields.io/badge/Reproducibility_Study-Network_Deconvolution-blue)](https://github.com/yechengxi/deconvolution)
 This repository is a reproducibility study of [Network Deconvolution](https://github.com/yechengxi/deconvolution); the original work proposed by Ye et al. (2020).
-This Reproducibility Study is conducted as a part of course requirement for CS895 - Deep Learning Fundamentals course at CS ODU The project requires
+This reproducibility study is conducted as a part of course requirement for CS895 - Deep Learning Fundamentals course at CS ODU The project requires
 Python GPU-based processing capabilities, TensorFlow and PyTorch frameworks."